Stay safe and check the latest government advice at Coronavirus Victoria.

 Hosier Lane

 Jacqui tells us that Hosier Lane is one of the most haunted spots in the city, with many people witnessing the silhouette of a man who vanishes as soon as he is seen.
-‘Men who have been relieving themselves in the lane have felt icy cold hands wrap around their necks.
+‘Some men who have walked in the lane have felt icy cold hands wrap around their necks.
 We have identified the spirit as Frederick Bailey Deeming – a Jack the Ripper suspect!’

 Cinema Nova